Cybersecurity & Networking

 Upon graduation from the program, students will be able to:

-- Enter the workforce as cybersecurity analysts or network administrators
+- Demonstrate the ability to enter the workforce as cybersecurity analysts or network administrators

-- Use current industry-related skills, tools, and techniques to perform successfully in their role
+- Demonstrate the ability to use current industry-related skills, tools, and techniques to perform successfully in their role

-- Design and develop cyber-defense solutions that ensure network and host safety for employers
+- Demonstrate the ability to design and develop cyber-defense solutions that ensure network and host safety for employers

-- Develop the skills needed to remain knowledgeable, relevant, and desirable by employers in the cyber-defense or networking industries
+- Demonstrate the ability to develop the skills needed to remain knowledgeable, relevant, and desirable by employers in the cyber-defense or networking industries

 This program, designed by faculty experts and industry professionals, provides students with the opportunity to study aspects of computing and technology related to TCP/ IP networking, Digital Forensics, Penetration Testing, Cryptography, and Cybersecurity.
 In particular, this program allows for a broad background in both information technology security as well as networking skills during the first three years of study, and then allows the students to practice and develop those skills over the course of a semester-long internship and additional senior-level coursework.